Frequently Asked Questions (FAQs)

 Q: Do you offer any discounts?

-A: We offer a discount to Senior Citizens, Military Members, UNM student faculty and staff, Presbyterian Healthcare Employees, Local Veterinarians, and Rescue Groups.
+A: We offer a discount to Senior Citizens, Military Members, UNM student faculty and staff, Presbyterian Healthcare Employees, and Local Veterinarians.
 Discounts are only given with proper documentation that you belong to one of these categories.

 Q: Do you see exotic animals?